Sweden

 You can click on the image to enlarge it.

-Many roads in western Dalarna have a very noticeable red colour.
+Many roads in western Dalarna and nearby regions have a very noticeable red colour.

 NOTE: Forests in the region predominantly consist of thin pines, which, in combination with the red roads, is a very good indication of the region.